geprog/CodeCaptain/README.md

 ## Database

 We are using Drizzle ORM and sqlite as of now.
-The schemas need to be inside a folder called schemas and the migrations will be inside the folder of the same name. checkout `drizzle.config.ts` for the settings.
+The schemas need to be inside db/schemas and the migrations will be inside db/migrations. checkout `drizzle.config.ts` for the settings.

 ## ToDo